One day I looked down at my toes and noticed something yukky about one of my nails. “Eeeuw,” I thought, ” could that be a toenail fungus?”

 - When you shower or swim make sure you dry between your toes, as well as all around your foot

 - Don’t go to dodgy nail salons for manis and pedis.
-Go to a respected beauty salon where they sterilise the equipment they use, or use your own items for manicures or pedicures – Buy your own Manicure Equipment
+Go to a respected beauty salon where they sterilise the equipment they use, or use your own items for manicures or pedicures – manicure and pedicure kit.

 - Do wear shoes in public places – such as communal showers and around swimming pools.
 Take a pair of cheap flip flops with you perhaps.